 Impact-resistant windows with a PG rating should meet all three criteria referred to above, for example, water infiltration, air infiltration, and structural load.

 Storms are given a Saffir-Simpson Hurricane Wind Scale rating from 1 through 5 because of their sustained wind speed.
-For instance, a Category 1 storm can sustain winds of 74 to 95 mph, where a Category 5 hurricane sustained winds of 157 mph or higher.
-A window’s wind scale rating estimates its capacity to withstand various levels of high-speed winds.
+For instance, a Category 1 storm can sustain winds of 74 to 95 mph, whereas a Category 5 hurricane sustained winds of 157 mph or higher.
+A window’s wind scale rating estimates its capacity to withstand various high-speed winds.

-Solar heat gain coefficient (SHGC) identifies how much solar radiation goes through impact windows and doors into a home.
-A lower number ( .30 to .60) means the window can better block the sun’s solar energy from coming into your home.
+Solar heat gain coefficient (SHGC) identifies how much solar radiation goes through impact windows and doors in a home.
+A lower number ( .30 to .60) means the window can better block the sun’s solar energy from entering your home.

 Glass Thermal Properties

 Understanding glass thermal properties in windows and doors can be challenging to understand.
-A few standard terms seen on the stickers of window models will address specific capacities include:
+A few standard terms seen on the stickers of window models will address specific capacities, including: